teisdbr/winlibrs-docs-test/librs-spec.md

 # LIBRS Data Element Definitions
 ____

-#### This page contains information about the specific requirements that go into each of the LIBRS Data Elements.
+This portion of the document contains information about the specific requirements that go into each of the LIBRS Data Elements.
 For the short list of available values for each Data Element, go [here](./data-element-values).

 <br>